 Teaching Guidelines

-In addition, the Teaching Center has developed several syllabus resources to assist instructors in implementing the guidelines.
+The university has developed a syllabus template to assist instructors in implementing these guidelines.

 Teaching Guidelines for University of Rochester Instructors